Ramapo High School (New Jersey): Academic teams

 The debate team won the 2007 state title in the JP Morgan Chase Lincoln Douglas Debate tournament.
 They also were victorious at the league and county level to take their first ever triple crown of debate.

 The DECA team dominated the regional competition in 2008, only to be upset in the states.
 In February 2009, the team led Bergen County high schools and were awarded first place in the regional competition before earning fifth place in the state competition.

 Members of the Academic Decathlon team reached the third round of News 12 New Jersey's The Challenge.
 The Academic Decathlon team was also awarded first place overall in the regional competition, and second place at the state level.
 A pair of 2009 graduates each won the gold medal for highest score in their grade divisions at both competitions.
 The 2011 Academic Decathlon team came in first place overall in the regional competition, and fourth place at the state competition.
-Team co-captain Madeline Feinstein won the gold medal for highest overall score in the region and the gold medal for highest overall score in the state at the varsity level.
-Team co-captain Mackenzie Mosera won the gold medal for highest overall score in the region at the scholastic level.
-Sean Foley won the silver medal for highest overall score in the region at the honors level.

 Theatre arts

 Ramapo's performing arts program consists of the Gold Masque Theatre Club.
-Performances such as Into the Woods and Les Misérables have received Papermill Playhouse recognition.
+Performances such as Into the Woods and Les Misérables have received Paper Mill Playhouse recognition.